liamproche/narwhale-narwhale/README.md

 The ultimate answer to life the universe and everything

+N is the most important thing in the world
+B
 GH Most important
 VW for the Models
 I write the code backward alone
+Models will take forever